Rise of installments fueled by digital-first consumers

 So why have BNPL fintechs taken off in the last five to 10 years?
-In truth, there is a confluence of factors, but according to Brian Cole, Head of Product, North America at Visa, it centers on the rise of digital technology.
+In truth, there is a confluence of factors, but it centers on the rise of digital technology.

 Over the last two years, accelerated by the pandemic, ecommerce in the U.S. has grown to now represent 14 percent of all retail sales, a jump from 9.9 percent in 2018.6 Across Visa’s network, cross border card-not-present volume growth, excluding travel, continued to strengthen, up 26 percent in Fiscal Q1 2022 (year over year) and 50 percent above 2019.7

 Not surprisingly, 18 percent of U.S. adults surveyed used BNPL for the first time since the pandemic,8 showing how the market conditions accelerated adoption of installments – just as they did almost every other form of digital payment.

 Even though there is an acceleration of BNPL due to the broader shift to ecommerce, it is early days and there are larger market trends driving its longer-term growth.

 As with a host of services, from ride sharing to vacation rentals, the digital age has transformed the BNPL process.
 Consumers no longer have to complete tedious forms in-person at a store or bank and there is no longer a waiting period to be approved for a BNPL loan.